xli4217/xli4217.github.io/bio/_pages/02_research.md

 - Introduce three ways to use temporal logic and its equivalent finite state automata (FSA) in our system - provide reward for the RL agent, perform goal selection for the control Lyapunov function for guided exploration and define safe sets for the control barrier functions

-- Demonstrate the applicability of our framework in a simulated continuous control task with safety constraints, known system dynamics and unknown environmental dynamics, and study the use and effectiveness of each component in the system.
+- Demonstrate the applicability of our framework in a simulated continuous control task with safety con- straints, known system dynamics and unknown environ- mental dynamics, and study the use and effectiveness of each component in the system.

 [paper](/assets/pdf/publications/Temporal  Logic  Guided  Safe  Reinforcement  Learning  Using  ControlBarrier  Functions.pdf)